pivotal-cf/bbr-pcf-pipeline-tasks/README.md

 * `CLIENT_SECRET`: Client Secret for accessing OpsManager
 * `OPSMAN_USERNAME`: The OpsManager username
 * `OPSMAN_PASSWORD`: The OpsManager password
+* `OPSMAN_PRIVATE_KEY`: (optional) The OpsManager private key.
+If provided, the task will export BOSH_ALL_PROXY, which is used by `bbr` v1.2.6+ to create an SSH tunnel via the Ops Manager VM.

 ### bbr-backup-director

+To use this task you will need to have a Concourse worker in a network which has access to your BOSH Director.
+You can find an example manifest for deploying an external worker [here](https://github.com/concourse/concourse-bosh-deployment/blob/master/cluster/external-worker.yml).

-N.B.: the pipeline assumes you have a tagged concourse worker deployed on the same network as the Director, i.e., the pipeline will use the concourse worker as the jumpbox.
-Ensure that this worker has enough disk space to accommodate the Director backup files.
+N.B. this task will run `bbr director backup` from the Concourse worker.
+Ensure that the Concourse worker has enough disk space to accommodate the BOSH Director backup artifact.

 #### Inputs: